LinkedIn is currently the most important and fastest-growing professional network in the world.

 To ensure this doesn’t happen to you, we decided to share 10 dos and don’ts for networking on Linkedin.

 Personalize Invites to Connect

 LinkedIn is a place to network, but that doesn’t imply randomly adding anyone you run into.

 It is rather a platform for meaningful business connections and as such it is highly recommended to reach out to people you either know or are interrelated with due to the nature of your industry.

 Either way, it is always a good practice to send a personalized Invite to Connect.

 Firstly, if you are reaching out to someone you don’t know, why risk being banned on LinkedIn in case they click on the I don’t know this person option?
 A certain number of these will get you restricted, you know?

 Secondly, many people on LinkedIn appreciate Invites to Connect with an explanation of why they should connect with you.
 It doesn’t need to be a full-on sales pitch, but rather an interest or a reference in common.
-This is why targeting people attending the same LinkedIn event or those who are members of the same LinkedIn group can work so well to your advantage.
+This is why a well-planned LinkedIn prospecting and targeting people attending the same event or those who are members of the same LinkedIn group can work so well to your advantage.

 If you follow one simple tip such as this one, you will significantly increase your success on LinkedIn and stand out from numerous people who don’t consider it at all.